origiladiii/TwittsHackOri/readme.md

 ## Overview

 This Python script is designed to collect tweets from specified Twitter accounts.
-It uses the `twscrape` library to interact with Twitter's API and gather tweets from specified users.
+It uses the `twscrape` library to interact with Twitte's and gather tweets from specified users.
 The script requires a list of Twitter account names and saves the tweets in JSON format.

 ## Requirements